fedelopez/ga-seifx01/week-02/day-02.md

 ## Agenda

-- Warmup and solution: Serge Says
+- Warm up: Serge Says
 - Code along: make it work, then make it right mantra on `sumArray` and `multiplyArray`
 - Code along: Shakespearean insult generator
 - JavaScript Objects

-## Warmup - Serge Says
+## Warm up: Serge Says

 Create a function that takes an input and returns Serge's response.

 Examples

-- Serge answers 'Sure.' if you ask him a question.
+- Serge answers `Sure.` if you ask him a question.
-- Serge answers 'Woah, chill out!' if you yell at him (ALL CAPS).
+- Serge answers `Woah, chill out!` if you yell at him (ALL CAPS).
-- Serge says 'Fine.
-Be that way!' if you address him without actually saying anything.
+- Serge says `Fine.
+Be that way!` if you address him without actually saying anything.
-- Serge answers 'Whatever.' to anything else.
+- Serge answers `Whatever.` to anything else.

 ## Code along: make it work, then make it right

 The mantra of agile software is actually _Make it work, make it right, make it fast._

-It was coined by Kent Beck, one of the most influential developers and original authors of the agile manifesto.
+It was coined by Kent Beck, one of the most influential developers and original author of the agile manifesto.

-Let's apply the 'make it right' part of this mantra on `sumArray` and `multiplyArray`.
+Let's apply the 'make it right' part of this mantra on `sumArray` and `multiplyArray` exercise.

 ## Code along: Shakespearean insult generator